-The WELS Regulator is established under the Water Efficiency Labelling and Standards Act 2005 (the WELS Act) and is the First Assistant Secretary of the Environment Quality Division in the Department of Sustainability, Water, Population and Communities.
+The WELS Regulator is established under the Water Efficiency Labelling and Standards Act 2005 (the WELS Act) and is the First Assistant Secretary of the Environment Quality Division in the Department of the Environment.
 The WELS Regulator is responsible for monitoring and enforcing the WELS Scheme and is committed to ensuring the integrity and credibility of the WELS Scheme.
 The WELS team is located within the Environment Quality Division of the department.

 The Regulator has a wide range of powers and resources to make WELS work, including:

 - Tasking inspectors to monitor compliance and/or investigate alleged breaches of the WELS Act

 - Imposing significant fines and penalties for breaches of the WELS Act

 - Compelling the withdrawal of a product from the market